Seeing past words: Testing the cross-modal capabilities of pretrained V&L models on counting tasks

 \section{Introduction}

-Recently, many vision and language (V\&L) models have been proposed that combine images and text using self-supervised pretraining \cite{lu2019vilbert,tan-bansal-2019-lxmert,li2019visualbert,chen2020uniter,Li-etal-2020unicodervl,Su2020VL-BERT}.
-All these models are designed as general-purpose models for grounding language in vision and follow the \textit{pretrain-and-finetune} paradigm, i.e. they are pretrained on large amounts of image-caption pairs\footnote{Sometimes models are also pretrained on other image-text datasets, e.g., visual question answering data.} and are then finetuned on the task(s) of interest.
+Recently, many vision and language (V\&L) models that combine images and text have been proposed \cite{lu2019vilbert,tan-bansal-2019-lxmert,li2019visualbert,chen2020uniter,Li-etal-2020unicodervl,Su2020VL-BERT}.
+These models follow the \textit{pretrain-and-finetune} paradigm, i.e. they are pretrained using self-supervision on large amounts of image-caption pairs\footnote{Sometimes models are also pretrained on other image-text datasets, e.g., visual question answering data.} and are then finetuned on the task(s) of interest.
 Such V\&L models have obtained state-of-the-art performance across a number of different V\&L tasks, e.g. visual question answering (VQA); visual commonsense reasoning; grounding referring expressions; and image retrieval, among others.

 Pretrained V\&L models use a combination of masked multimodal modelling -- i.e., masking out words and object bounding boxes from the input and predicting them -- and image-sentence alignment, i.e., predicting whether an image-sentence pair is correctly aligned or not.
 Such models hold the promise of partially addressing the `meaning gap' in unimodal pretrained language models such as BERT \cite{devlin2019bert} by directly connecting language to visual representations \cite{Bender2020,bisk-etal-2020-experience}.